Frederick Forster MCA

 In September 2015, Frederick joined the D&D group as head chef of Le Pont de la Tour.

 In 2019, Frederick took the role of head chef at Read’s Restaurant in Faversham, Kent.
 Owners David and Rona Pitchford launched the restaurant in 1977 in nearby Painter’s Forstal, moving to the current site in 2000.
-In wanting to take a back seat in running the business, the Pitchfords searched for four years to find the right chef and were delighted to appoint Frederick, who is enjoying cooking classic cuisine in the beautiful countryside setting.
+In wanting to take a back seat in running the business, the Pitchfords were delighted to appoint Frederick.

 As well as winning The Roux Scholarship in 2000, Frederick won the prestigious Craft Guild National Chef of the Year Award in 2011, followed by the ultimate accolade, Master of Culinary Arts (MCA) in 2013.